This primer from Worth Data® is to help you understand bar codes so that you can

 bar code and still get a read), of only a few inches.
 Modern CCD scanners have been developed

 with a depth that is closer to the range of a laser scanner.
 These CCD scanners are so

-We are no longer offering LED based CCD scanners as our laser scanners have dropped in price and offer improved performance when compared to the CCD technology.
+We are no longer offering LED based CCD scanners as our laser scanners have dropped in price and offer improved performance when compared to the older 1D CCD or CMOS imaging technology.

 on Width of Bar Codes Readability